nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 * Role: Team lead
 * Responsibilities:
   1. Team lead: Responsible for overall project coordination
-  2. Scheduling and tracking: in charge of defining, assigning, and tracking project tasks
+  2. Scheduling and tracking: In charge of defining, assigning, and tracking project tasks
   3. Deliverables and deadlines: Ensure project deliverables are done on time and in the right format
   4. Logic package gatekeeper: In charge of merging any commits related Logic package on main repo